mlesnoff/JchemoData.jl/README.md

 with a Savitsky-Golay transformation (first derivate).
 A gap observed in the spectra at 1000 nm has been removed before the preprocessing.

+Sources:
-Source: M. Ecarnot, Inrae, UMR Agap, Montpellier, France.
+- M. Ecarnot, Inrae, UMR Agap, Montpellier, France.

 ### **ham**
 Sensory evaluation of eight American dry-cured ham products, performed by a panel of trained assessors.